clevercattv/cheat_sheet/README.md

 # INFO

-In this repo I'm contained my mini projects and cheat sheet's
+In this repo I'm contained my mini projects and cheat sheet's.
+It was created to consolidate knowledge in practice.